 While we all have vastly different workplace experiences, I hope and pray you have not seen the devastating effects of gossip that I have witnessed.
 The crushing power of gossip has the ability to destroy people and entities.
 Like so many sins, this one has seductive and sneaky aspects to it.
 Often we find ourselves in the middle of gossip without realizing that we ever waded into the deep end.
 This is why it is important for us to challenge ourselves to think do I engage in it, promote it, have I ever thought about it, etc.

-Caroline Cross, a communications fellows at the Institute of Faith, Work & Economics, helps us frame our thinking in the article below.
+Caroline Cross, a communications fellows at the Institute of Faith, Work & Economics, helps us frame our thinking about the “water-cooler” in the article below.

 An article in The Wall Street Journal explored the dilemma of gossip in the workplace.
 Entitled They’re Gossiping About You: Strategies to Silence the Office Rumor Mill; the Talk Can Even Work in Your Favor, the article chronicles just that.
 Complete with winsome pictures and flow charts, Sue Shellenbarger’s column gives the following advice to frustrated nine-to-fivers:

 Not all gossip is bad.
 Some workplace talk can help ease stress or frustration over perceived injustices, research shows.
 It can pressure selfish or low-performing co-workers to shape up.
 Knowing and sharing gossip are ways for employees who lack power to gain informal influence among their peers.

 Is buying into the office buzz really as benign as the article would have readers think?

 Gossip goes beyond the office and can be disguised in a church setting as “sharing information in love.”
 Erik Raymund at The Gospel Coalition defines gossip as: